susjoh/Intro_to_R/README.md

 # Intro_to_R

-The repository contains information for the Introduction to R Course for the NERC E4 DTP at the University of Edinburgh.
+The repository contains information for the course **Using R as a Research Tool"" for the NERC E4 DTP at the University of Edinburgh.

 This is the first of two sessions to demonstrate how to create a basic research workflow in R, which will cover:

 * Introduction to R and RStudio.
+* Creating and structuring an R Project
 * Reading in and managing data.
 * Data visualisation with ggplot2.
-* Basic statistics.
-* Generating a report with R Markdown.

-Please prepare for this session in advance.
-There are two options:

-1. Work through Book Chapter 1 from "Getting Started with R" by Beckerman, Childs and Petchey.
-2. Work through the online Coding Club tutorial of their "Introduction to R" session: https://ourcodingclub.github.io/2016/11/13/intro-to-r.html

-Course notes: 20191008_Using_R_as_a_Research_Tool.pdf

-Presentation: Using R as a Research Tool Presentation.pdf

-Advanced exercises: Advanced Exercises for Keen Beans.pdf
+As the course is online this year, we will trial the use of a `learnr` tutorial.
+This can be run by opening `Intro_to_R.Rproj` in RStudio and then doing the following:
+1. Open Tutorial_E4_Introduction_to_R.Rmd
+2. Click on the Cog above the top left hand window and select "Preview in Viewer Pane"
+3. Click "Run Document"

+**Course notes in PDF:** Tutorial_E4_Introduction_to_R_Handout.pdf

+**Presentation:** Presentation_Introduction_to_R.pdf